p0358/black_market_edition/README.md

 * see raw mouse sensivity value in mouse/keyboard settings
 * start private matches alone by yourself
 * see who's in a party with whom in public matchmaking
+* hitch alerts to indicate various connection problems analogous to what Titanfall 2 and Apex have

 ### Known bugs